Rate Limiting

 • Auth: Login, registration, password reset

-• General: Profile viewing, action listing, file access
+• General: Profile viewing, refs, normal browsing

-• WebSocket: Notification bus, CRDT, RTDB connections
+• WebSocket: Notification bus, CRDT, RTDB connections (long-lived)

 Proof-of-Work Protection